luiz-matias/go-api/README.md

 This project is built using the Go programming language (Golang).
 Its primary goal is to deepen knowledge of the language through a hands-on approach.

-Additionally, it serves as an experimental platform to apply and understand the concepts taught in the DevOps course at PUCPR.dwdw
+Additionally, it serves as an experimental platform to apply and understand the concepts taught in the DevOps course at PUCPR.

 # Tools being used
 - **Golang**: The language to be used in this project in order to develop the API.